top of page

 MY MISSION

 If nothing else, maybe my meandering contemplation and shameless sharing will spare you some personal pile-ups.
-You’re on your own journey, but I can warn you about some of the (occasionally sink-hole-sized) potholes I've encountered and the roadside assistance that bails me out so I can get on with the adventure.
+You’re on your own journey, but I can warn you about some of the (occasionally sink-hole-sized) potholes I've encountered and the roadside assistance that bails me out so I can get on with the adventure: Jesus.

 Life this side of heaven is just too hard to go it alone.